-It’s exciting to meet new people.
+It's exciting to meet new people.
 However, you should always exercise caution when interacting with strangers.
-Make sure your safety is a priority, whether during the first exchange of messages or in-person meetings.
-While you cannot control the behavior of others, you can take measures to stay safe while using Snoggle.
+Make sure your safety is always your top priority, whether you're exchanging messages for the first time or meeting in person.
+While you can't control how others behave, you can take steps to stay safe online.

 Online Safety